 As an example of this, I have a great guide on how to locate current (non-5G) cell towers.
 In fact, there is a tool called Antennasearch that will show you on a map, all the towers near your address.
 However, this tool does not show 5G small cell towers, and likely won’t for quite a while.
 If it ever does, I’ll be sure to update this guide to include it.

-For now, we’re going to walk through the tools and resources we have available in late 2019 to find the 5G towers near you.
+For now, we’re going to walk through the tools and resources we have available in early 2020 to find the 5G towers near you.

 I just want to quickly mention that if you’re worried about EMF radiation from things like 5G, there is an E-book that I absolutely cannot recommend any higher called “The Non-Tinfoil Guide to EMFs” that I would really encourage you to check out.
 I didn’t write it, but it’s one of the absolute best resources available.